SAIA-Mental Health: Systematically improving the mental health treatment cascade

 Want to dig a little deeper?

-This project receives funding support from the National Institute of Mental Health of the National Institutes of Health under award number R21MH113691, via a subagreement from the University of Washington.
+This project receives funding support from the National Heart, Lung, and Blood Institute of the National Institutes of Health under award number R01HL142412, via a subagreement from the University of Washington.

 [2012-2015] Systems Analysis and Improvement to Optimize pMTCT: A Cluster Randomized Trial.